andre-meseiro/andre-meseiro/README.md

 ### Hello there!
 Welcome to my GitHub!

 My name is André Meseiro.
-I'm a student from Setúbal, Portugal, with great passion for learning new technologies.
+I'm a student from Setúbal, Portugal, with a great passion for learning new technologies.

 - 🎓 3rd year student of Computer Science at Instituto Politécnico de Setúbal.
 - 🎮 Esports enthusiast and former captain of team A + member of ESPN Esports Club.